Copyright in a thesis

-If you have used content that has a licence from the copyright owner which allows you to publish or make an adaptation of their work for non-commercial (e.g. Creative Commons licensed content, GNU-GPL software or other 'open content' or licensed materials) you will need to ensure that you follow the license conditions.
+If you have used content with a licence from the copyright owner which allows you to publish or make an adaptation of their work for non-commercial use (e.g. Creative Commons licensed content, GNU-GPL software or other 'open content' or licensed materials), you'll need to ensure you follow the license conditions.

 You should obtain all permissions in writing for any material included in your thesis which you did not create and ensure these are kept.
 You may be asked to supply copies to the University.

 If permissions are not obtained then two versions of your thesis must be submitted: a redacted version which will be made publicly available; and a completed version which will be stored in line with University obligations.